Ratite: Reproduction

 Ratites are different from the flying birds in that they needed to adapt or evolve certain features to protect their young.
 First and foremost is the thickness of the shells of their eggs.
 Their young are hatched more developed than most and they can run or walk soon thereafter.
 Also, most ratites have communal nests, where they share the incubating duties with others.
 Ostriches, and great spotted kiwis, are the only ratites where the female incubates; they share the duties, with the males incubating at night.
 Cassowaries and emu are polyandrous, with males incubating eggs and rearing chicks with no obvious contribution from females.
 Ostriches and rheas are polygynous with each male courting several females.
 Male rheas are responsible for building nests and incubating while ostrich males incubate only at night.
 Kiwis stand out as the exception with extended monogamous reproductive strategies where either the male alone or both sexes incubate a single egg.
+Unlike most birds, male ratites have a phallus that is inserted into the female's cloaca during copulation.